-Our international net sales are comprised of our wholesale segment sales to independent retailers and our retail segment sales to customers through our Company-operated design centers in Canada.
+International net sales are comprised of our wholesale segment sales to non-U.S. independent retailers and our retail segment sales to clients through our Company-operated design centers in Canada.
+Sales are attributed to countries on the basis of the client's location.